u235axe/FeOFu/README.md

 # FeOFu
 Features of the Future

-In this repository we'd like to collect ideas that would lead to better programming languages, better APIs and better performance software solutions in the future.
+In this repository we'd like to collect ideas that would lead to better compilers for existing languages, better future programming languages, better APIs and better performance software solutions in the future.

-First, we'd like to list the following:

-1. Problems and limitations of existing programming languages that cause trouble in one or more setting either in developer experience, performance or other aspects.

-2. Similar collection for APIs and/or libraries, specifically in the context of GPU and / or graphics APIs, like OpenGL, OpenCL, Vulkan, CUDA, SYCL, DirectX, but non limited to these.

-3. General guidelines / features / expectations related to a possibly novel programming language (possibly overlap with some elements from point 1.)

-4. Personal ideas or conclusions of specific experiments (real or thought) with languages or APIs.

-Please explain any contributed thoughts in full sentences with examples if possible.
+We also have a regular meeting on these topic every Monday 15:00-17:00 at ELTE.

+Schedule of topics this semester:

+* 18 February 2019
+Presetner: Gábor Horváth
+Topic: Dataflow analysis
+Recommended reading:

+* 25 February 2019
+Presetner: Dániel Berényi
+Topic: LambdaGen and Structured Recursion Schemes Recommended reading:

+* 04 March 2019
+Presetner:
+Topic:
+Recommended reading:

+* 11 March 2019
+Presetner: Csaba Hruska
+Topic: GRIN
+Recommended reading: